Villages

 Some people employed by Feygard (guards, lawmen) may be corrupt, since they want to take part of the wealth of Feygard for themselves.

-The leaders of Feygard generally gives the best support to the people that live in or near Feygard itself, but neglect the people living in villages farther away from the city.
-Some settlements far away support Feygard by paying taxes (gold, food, livestock, equipment), but do not get as much in return compared to what they pay.
+The leaders of Feygard generally give the best support to the people who live in or near Feygard itself, but neglect the people living in villages farther away from the city.
+Some settlements far away support Feygard by paying taxes (gold, food, livestock, equipment), but they do not get as much in return as they pay.

 Nor City